ortus-boxlang/boxlang-docs/language/threading.md

 } // end thread
 ```

 That's it for threading.
-Such a simple but powerful construct built right into the Boxlang language.
+Such a simple but powerful construct built right into the BoxLang language.
 Like mentioned before, if you need much more granular control or advanced ways to do [asynchronous programming](../beyond-the-100/asynchronous-programming.md), go to our section on running async code fluently.